spo0ds/BetterKiosk/README.md

 # BetterKiosk
-Kiosk but with a slight twist to make to more better
+Kiosk but with a slight twist to make it more better